dimroc/ga-ruby-on-rails-for-devs/class/10-rspec-refactor.md

       gem "rspec-mocks", "~> 2.7"
     end

+You can also have a `:development` group for your favorite tools.

 Spec Helper
 -----------

-Included with every spec.
-Defines RSpec behavior, such as what to do before every test or after the test suite finished.
+A helper can be included with every spec.
+It defines RSpec behavior, such as what to do before every test or after the test suite finished.

     require 'rubygems'